MonaAl-Dawsari/blog-app-BackEnd/README.md

 ```
 1. npm i // to install all the packages
 2. npm start  // to run the backend
-3. Use PostMan to teat the api
+3. Use PostMan to test the api
 ```
 ## Future Feachers
 * Add new categories by the User